Taka-Security/sslc/README.md

 ## Output

-The script will output a single Solidity file to stdout.
-Example output:
+The script will print text output using Solidity syntax to stdout.
+It is also possible to save the text output to a file or save JSON output to a file.

+#### Text output

 ```Solidity
 struct MyFirstStruct { // file: SomeContract.sol | contract: SomeContract